BobbyTang/BookReference/wordlist/Full_Stack_Web_Development_with_Backbonejs_notes.md

 5. Based on the __wireframe__ of Munich Cinema, an important principle of Backbone.js was explained: decoupling state from the user interface.
 ##Chapter 3.
 Building the User Interface
 1. Sometimes, you will see the use of ev.preventDefault() to stop the default event propagation.
+##Chapter 10.
+Automated Workflows
+1. Most tools for workflow automation are actually framework __agnostic__, but a number of tools are repeatedly discussed in the Backbone ecosystem